tytydraco/ExamineScraper/supplements/boron.md

 Cytokines

-6 days of supplementation of 10mg Boron is able to reduce TNF-a levels in serum by 19.1%, high sensitivity C-Reactive Protein by 45%, and IL-6 by 43.9% in otherwise healthy males.[15]
+6 days of supplementation of 10mg Boron is able to reduce TNF\-a levels in serum by 19\.1%, high sensitivity C\-Reactive Protein by 45%, and IL\-6 by 43\.9% in otherwise healthy males.\[15]

 8.